secretstartups/handbook/business-technology/data-team/data-catalog/saas-service-ping-automation/index.html.md

 1. Compare counts month over month (or week over week) to get a rough sense for how an instance uses different product features
 1. Collect other facts that help us classify and understand GitLab installations

 ### Self-Managed Service Ping

 Self-Managed customers setup and run Service Ping to provide analytics for their own deployments (instances) of GitLab.
 Customers optionally [disable Service Ping](https://docs.gitlab.com/ee/development/service_ping/#disable-service-ping) in which case metrics will not be sent to GitLab.
 Customers have access to Service Ping data through the console application.

 ### SaaS Service Ping

-GitLab.com (or GitLab SaaS) is essentially a GitLab-hosted multi-tenant version of GitLab.
+`GitLab.com` (or GitLab SaaS) is essentially a GitLab-hosted multi-tenant version of GitLab.
 A manually generated version of Service Ping (Manual SaaS Service Ping) has been implemented for SaaS and provides analytics coverage of SaaS equivalent to what we achieve with Self-Managed instances.

-However, the current process suffers from two major sets of problems:
+In the past this was executed on the GitLab.com environment directly, with major sets of problems:

 **Performance Problems**